rarora4/demo1/README.md

 # Docker - Getting Started

 ### Docker Commands
-The first docker we will run return docker version and verifies it is working:
+The first docker command we will run return docker version and verifies it is working.
 ```sh
 $ docker version
 ```

-Next we see what all commands we can run in docker
+Next we see what see all commands we can run in docker
 ```
 $ docker
 ```
-It is a long list of commands, bust as part of our demo we will be using only a few of them.
+It is a long list of commands, bus as part of our demo we will be using only a few of them.

 Now, lets run a container.
 For this step lets first pull a docker image using below command.
 ```
 $ docker pull busybox
 ```
 The pull command fetches the busybox image from the Docker registry and saves it to our system.
 To know more about [Busybox](https://en.wikipedia.org/wiki/BusyBox).
-To see the list of docker image on your system, run
+To see the list of docker image on the system, run
 ```
 $ docker image ls
 ```